Updated: Apr 7

 In the modern era, the cooking of food is done either on gas stoves or electric stoves.
 Most homes in Grenada have a gas stove - four or six burner stove.
-There ae a few with electric homes, often homes of expats or returning Grenadians or foreign workers used to this type of stove living in the USA, UK and Canada.
+There are a few with electric stoves, often homes of expats or returning Grenadians or foreign workers used to this type of stove living in the USA, UK and Canada.
 The gas stove replaced traditional ways of cooking food.
-Our grandparents and foreparents used the coalpot and foreside to cook food.
+Our grandparents and foreparents used the coalpot and fireside to cook food.
 Today, the coaplot and fireside are mostly used for community cooking events.
 The Dutch oven was once used, but today is extinct.

 The Coalpot is also used to roast corn.
 Roasting of corn can be seen along the roadside in Grenada.

 See Coalpot cooking - COAL POT COOKING • GRENADA #shorts #shortsnotice #shortsfired - YouTube

 Fireside cooking is the use of wood along with concrete blocks to create a fireside pit.
 The fireside pit is located outside away from the house.
 Cooking has to be done in large pots as the heat from the fireside pit is usually intense.
 Wood is cut from nearby trees and dragged to the cooking location.
 Three or four concrete blocks form the shape of the firepit and the wood is pushed in between.
 The wood is lightened using kerosene and matches.
 The concrete blocks serve as the foundation or base for placing the pot.
 Fireside cooking is also used to cook one pot dishes.

 Copyright - One One Cocoa